-- 57. The schools' Designated Safeguarding Leads in partnership with the Nominated Safeguarding Governors are responsible for ensuring that the respective school's safeguarding/child protection policy is reviewed annually, and that procedures and implementation are reviewed and updated regularly if required. - 58.
-55.Board of Trustees will conduct an annual review of safeguarding, to assure itself of Trust's overall safeguarding processes; that policies are compliant with current law and best practice and are adhered to; prompt and appropriate action is taken where concerns are identified; and proper records are being kept. - 59.
-The Board annual review will be informed and preceded by an annual review of safeguarding at each School Governing Body, to support an annual review of school safeguarding at the Schools Committee, and an annual review of community programmes safeguarding by the Community Committee. - 60.
-The annual review of safeguarding in the school should be carried out in line with the terms of reference at Appendix 5, and the report to the School Governing Body should include a Safeguarding Compliance Checklist (Appendix 6). - 61.
-The Board will review and formally approve this annual review.
+55. The schools' Designated Safeguarding Leads in partnership with the Nominated Safeguarding Governors are responsible for ensuring that the respective school's safeguarding/child protection policy is reviewed annually in line with this policy, and that procedures and implementation are reviewed and updated regularly if required.

+56. The Board of Trustees will conduct an annual review of safeguarding, to assure itself of Trust's overall safeguarding processes; that policies are compliant with current law and best practice and are adhered to; prompt and appropriate action is taken where concerns are identified; and proper records are being kept.

+57. The Board annual review will be informed and preceded by annual reviews of safeguarding at each School Governing Body, to support an annual review of school safeguarding at the Schools Committee; and an annual review of community programmes safeguarding by the Community Committee.
+The Board will review and be asked to confirm that it is assured that safeguarding is working effectively within the Trust.

+58. The annual review of safeguarding in the school should be carried out in line with the terms of reference at Appendix 6, and the report to the School Governing Body should be in line with the template at Appendix 5, including the Safeguarding Compliance Checklist.

-Charity Commission Serious Incident Reports
+15. Charity Commission Serious Incident Reports

-- 62. As a charity, the Harpur Trust has a statutory duty to report serious incidents. - 63.
-A serious incident is an adverse event, whether actual or alleged, which results in or risks significant:
+59. As a charity, the Harpur Trust has a statutory duty to report serious incidents.

+60. A serious incident is an adverse event, whether actual or alleged, which results in or risks significant:

 - harm to a charity's work, beneficiaries, staff volunteers or others who come into contact with the charity through its work

 - loss of a charity's money or assets

 - damage to a charity's property

 - harm to a charity's work or reputation

-- 64. Should a serious safeguarding incident occur, then a Serious Incident Report to the Charity Commission will be considered in accordance with the Trust's Reporting Serious Incident Policy and Charity Commission guidance on charity and trustee duties to safeguard children.
+61. Should a serious safeguarding incident occur, then a Serious Incident Report to the Charity Commission will be considered in accordance with the Trust's Reporting Serious Incident Policy and Charity Commission guidance on charity and trustee duties to safeguard children.

-Policy approval and review
+16. Policy approval and review

-65. This Policy and any changes to it will be approved by the Board.
+62. 65.
+This Policy and any changes to it will be approved by the Board.
 It will be reviewed at least annually.